Am I making a Shofar blast, or have I just lost my mind (or both?).

 This beautiful Gemsbok Shofar horn is handcrafted and fully polished in Jerusalem (seems appropriate, huh?).

 It went through rabbinical supervision and was tested several times by a special Shofar expert to avoid the awkward incidents of: “Hello? my Shofar doesn’t make a sound!
 Please help!” (plus, it has a traditional mouthpiece, so you’re set)

-As you’d expect – it produces a unique, awe-inspiring sound… the type of sound that awakens something deep in your soul. (go back up and watch the video and tell me if I’m wrong).
+As you might expect from a Gemsbok Shofar – it produces a unique, awe-inspiring sound… the type of sound that awakens something deep in your soul. (go back up to the video and tell me if I’m wrong)